konnected-io/docs/security-alarm-system/wiring/door-chime.md

 </script>

 The piezo buzzer that comes with your Konnected kit can be wired directly to the Konnected NodeMCU board with two female-to-female jumper wires.
 One of sides of the piezo buzzer will have a `+` marking on it.
-Then, connect a jumper to the pin directly beneath that marking, and connect the other end to any [output pin](#output-pins) on the Konnected board.
+Connect a jumper to the pin directly beneath that marking, and connect the other end to any [output pin](#output-pins) on the Konnected board.
 Connect a wire from the other pin to `GND`.